PHP Mailer 5.x - SMTP Setup Guide

-PHPMailer is an advanced email PHP framework for use on PHP enabled web servers.
-These instructions will guide you through setting up PHPMailer from CodeWorxTech to use AuthSMTP as an authenticated SMTP server.
+- PHPMailer is an advanced email PHP framework for use on PHP enabled web servers.
+These instructions will guide you through setting up PHPMailer to use AuthSMTP as an authenticated SMTP server.

-IMPORTANT: These instructions are a basic guide to explain the changes needed to the PHPMailer configuration files to use AuthSMTP as an authenticated SMTP server.
-They are not a guide to a complete or secure setup of PHPMailer, for further instructions on using and securing PHPMailer please see their website - PHPMailer.
+- These instructions are a basic guide to explain the changes needed to the PHPMailer configuration files to use AuthSMTP as an authenticated SMTP server.
+They are not a guide to a complete or secure setup of PHPMailer, for further instructions on using and securing PHPMailer please see their page on Github - PHPMailer.

 - 'USERNAME' to your AuthSMTP username